 ** Sunsuper for life Business/Corporate: Sunsuper provides a flexible range of insurance solutions to employers through our Sunsuper for life Business and Sunsuper for life Corporate plans.
 Due to the specialised nature of these plans a small number are not compliant with some elements of the Code which relate to affordability and in particular the 1% premium cap from 1 July 2018.
 Sunsuper will continue to work with those employers with benefits tailored to the specific needs of their employees and ensure plans meet the 1% premium cap where possible..

 *** Sunsuper for life Business/Corporate: In adherence with the Code, Sunsuper has implemented a series of insurance communications to update members at key stages in relation to insurance, specifically when it may cease due to contribution inactivity.
 These communications are provided to all Sunsuper for life Super-savings, Business and Corporate members.
 However, some of the elements in the annual insurance communication will not be available for Sunsuper for life Business and Corporate members until the Annual Statement cycle for 2018/19 financial year.

 Annual Code Compliance Report

-As a part of adopting the Code, Sunsuper is required to provide an Annual Code Compliance Report.
+As a part of adopting the Code, Sunsuper will provide an Annual Code Compliance Report.

 Sunsuper’s report shows results for the full 2018/2019 financial year.

 Our Insurance Strategy includes the Insurance Objectives / Principles as outlined below.

 The following insurance objectives/principles have been adopted in developing the insurance strategy ensuring that the premium structure and levels are sustainable, taking into account the impact premiums have on members’ retirement benefits.